Environmental approvals for tour and expedition organisers

 Environmental Impact Assessment (EIA) - To be submitted 3 months prior to first departure of the season

-Only one EIA form [Word] is required from each operator for each season - please include details of all planned voyages and activities on the one document.
+Only one EIA and permit application form [Word] is required from each operator for each season - please include details of all planned voyages and activities on the one document.
 Please download, complete and return this form to the AAD at least 3 months prior to departure.

 Post Visit Report Form - Due as soon as possible after completion of the activity, and not later than 30 days after the expiry date of the Authorisation

-An extra report form is required for those people whose permit allows a visit to an Antarctic Specially Protected Area: ATEP (ASPA) Permit Report [Word].
+A report is required for those people whose permit allows a visit to an Antarctic Specially Protected Area or who have a permit that requires a report using the EIA and permit report form [Word].